erikliu123/interfaceOS/README.md

 NOTICE:
 Some functions and simple applications have been added.
 12/22/2018
-* mknod
+* mknod, by creat syscall "sys_mknod" and combined with SFS
-* support device open, just as file by call function open(device,flags)
+* support device open, just as file by calling function open(device,flags)
 * driver_car: using bluetooth control car